BladeRunnerJS/brjs-site/_posts/2013-09-16-introducing-bladerunnerjs.md

 ## What next?

-BRJS was designed as a generic framework, but is presently within the codebase of the product ([Caplin Trader 3](http://www.caplin.com/developer/product/caplin-trader-3)) we have build with it.
+BRJS was designed as a generic framework, but is presently within the codebase of the product ([Caplin Trader 3](http://www.caplin.com/developer/product/caplin-trader-3)) we have built with it.
 We’re in the process of decoupling and tidying up some of the rough edges.
 This will be completed by the end of the month (September) when we will be moving the BRJS codebase to [github](https://github.com/BladeRunnerJS/brjs).
 So, please watch the repo if you're keen to be an early adopter.

 From the end of the month we'll be using [github issues](https://github.com/bladerunnerjs/brjs/issues) to plan our roadmap, track ongoing work, to capture feedback and discuss ideas.

 Also, look out for upcoming blog posts providing more information on the What, Why and How's of BRJS, along with the answers to a number of questions you may well be asking; Why Java and not Node.js?
 How does BRJS differ from Yeoman et al?
 Interfaces... in JavaScript?
+What about RequireJS?

 ## Register for updates